Gaoux/course-crawler/README.md

 Using the same metric for comparing courses and user interests may lead to certain disadvantages.
 One such disadvantage is that the relevance of a course to a user's interests may not solely depend on the overlap of words between the course content and the user's interests.
 Other factors such as course level, topic coverage, and user preferences may also influence the relevance.

+One way to measure system performance is by evaluating its effectiveness in recommending relevant courses based on user interests.
+Testing can be performed on test data sets to evaluate performance under simulated conditions of real use.

 ## Conclusions

 Through the development of this project, the following objectives have been achieved: